WHY OBJECT

 Always include the Planning Reference Number WNS/2022/1741/EIA

-Below is a brief summary of the many reasons to object to this unsuitable development.
+Below is a summary of the many reasons to object to this unsuitable development.
 Click on each title for more detailed info.

 Ensuring that new development is focussed in sustainable settlements whilst protecting the overall rural character of the area and including the tranquillity of areas which have remained relatively undisturbed by noise and are prized for their recreational and amenity value.”